 Flying Between Madrid and Seville

 There are regular flights from Madrid to Seville that can be quite cheap if you book them far enough in advance.
 Flights depart from Madrid Barajas Airport three times a day (morning, afternoon, and late-night) and arrive at Seville San Pablo Airport, where you will need to take a bus to get to the city of Seville.
-However, plane tickets aboard Iberia Airlines typically cost upward of 117 euros, and while the flight is only an hour and five minutes long, wait times for luggage, boarding, and check-in can take upwards of four hours.
+However, plane tickets aboard Iberia Airlines typically cost upward of 117 Euro, and while the flight is only 65 minutes long, wait times for luggage, boarding, and check-in can take upwards of four hours.

 Extra Perks on Guided Tours